U-series. Battle history of the Māori Battalion in Italy.

 He ends with greetings in Māori to friends and family in New Zealand

-[During Sergeant Nepia's talk, the sound of artillery shooting can be heard in the background.
+[During Sergeant Nepia's talk, the sound of artillery fire can be heard in the background.

-One of the original discs on which this recording was made in Italy carries a wartime military censor's note that the segment containg reference to the extremely high casualty rate in the Māori Battalion, was to be cut before broadcast.]
+One of the original discs on which this recording was made in Italy carries a wartime military censor's note that the segment of his talk containing reference to the extremely high casualty rate in the Māori Battalion, was to be cut before broadcast.]

 Reference number 19985